 DATA & ANALYSIS

 IMMEDIATE REACTION TO 6mm DIAMETER ONE HOLE PUNCH

+By Cory Andrew Hofstad

 Abstract

-Ion Chromatography Research is being conducted by Undergraduate Students of North Seattle College.
-Our team was formed by students of the UGR program who are interested in using the LICOR 6800 Ion Chromatography Device.
+LICOR Research is being conducted by Undergraduate Students of North Seattle College.
+Our team was formed by students of the UGR program who are interested in using the LICOR 6800 LICOR Device.
 Our purpose was to investigate the relationship between leaf assimilation, 1st in a natural environment with a control sample, and 2nd, with a known area of leaf removed.
-The intention of the experiment is to determine what types of change can be seen in our Ion Chromatography data.
-Data shows that our control sample shows highly efficient trends in assimilation when submitted to specific intensities of light from our Ion Chromatography Device.
-When submitted to artificial damage in the form of a removal of a 6mm area via 1-hole punch, Ion Chromatography data shows that immediately after damage is inflicted, the measured section of leaf with a hole loses all ability to use light as a stimulant for photosynthesis.
+The intention of the experiment is to determine what types of change can be seen in our LICOR data.
+Data shows that our control sample shows highly efficient trends in assimilation when submitted to specific intensities of light from our LICOR Device.
+When submitted to artificial damage in the form of a removal of a 6mm area via 1-hole punch, LICOR data shows that immediately after damage is inflicted, the measured section of leaf with a hole loses all ability to use light as a stimulant for photosynthesis.

 Our Team

-The LICOR 6800, Ion Chromatography team consists of UGR 294 students who have decided to participate in Ion Chromatography research.
-We intend to learn more about how scientists are currently studying plants via Ion Chromatography using the LICOR 6800 device.
-Our group is collecting and analyzing data obtained from the LICOR 6800 to prepare ourselves for further Ion Chromatography experimentation in our scientific careers.
+The LICOR 6800, LICOR team consists of UGR 294 students who have decided to participate in LICOR research.
+We intend to learn more about how scientists are currently studying plants via LICOR using the LICOR 6800 device.
+Our group is collecting and analyzing data obtained from the LICOR 6800 to prepare ourselves for further LICOR experimentation in our scientific careers.

-Our team consists of undergraduate students in multiple fields and backgrounds including materials science, mechanical engineering, biology, aerospace, chemistry, etc. The following members of our class choose to join us in our LICOR 6800 Ion Chromatography research.
+Our team consists of undergraduate students in multiple fields and backgrounds including materials science, mechanical engineering, biology, aerospace, chemistry, etc. The following members of our class choose to join us in our LICOR 6800 LICOR research.

 • Cory Andrew Hofstad